Finding & Securing Employment in Finland

-The Finland Forum and the IESAF Forum both have large active memberships in Finland.
-Both sites are in English and although you probably won't find work directly from either of them, you'll find a lot of invaluable advice, and learn from others' experiences.
+Finland Forum and IESAF both have large, active memberships in Finland.
+Their primary language is English and even if you don't find work directly from either of them, you'll find a lot of invaluable advice, and learn from others' experiences.

-If it's appropriate for the type of employment you are seeking, put up notices advertising yourself wherever possible.
-Try placing a free advertisement at sites such as www.expatriates.com.
+If it's appropriate for the type of employment you are seeking, put up notices advertising yourself / your services.
+It's also possible to list yourself in newspapers.